Chapter 33

 The Bible teaches us that Stephen was one of the church's original deacons, see Acts 1:1-6.
 In addition, God mightily used Stephen to bear witness to the good news of Jesus Christ.
 Unfortunately, not everyone in Jerusalem accepted truth about Jesus Christ.
 In fact, many were so infuriated with Stephen that they had him arrested for blasphemy.

 It is noted that during this point of time in Israel's history, blasphemy was committed when a person or organization preached, taught or worshipped any other god other than the one revealed in the Old Testament.
-In today's Western culture this might seem like a big deal.
+In today's Western culture this might not seem like a big deal.
 However, at the time of Stephen and earlier, if a person was convicted of blasphemy, they were sentenced to death by stoning.
 This punishment was in direct compliance with the Law of Moses, see Deuteronomy 13:1-11.
 Thus, this accusation against Stephen was an extremely serious one.
+However, with no fear of its consequences, Steven told the truth about Jesus Christ.

-With this background, let us now read about the arrest of Stephen as recorded in,
+To see this let us now read about the arrest of Stephen as recorded in,

 Let us notice the following verses,

-9-10 Those from the Synagogue of the Freedmen were not able to successfully find fault or contend with what the Holy Spirit spoke through Stephen.
-(For a more in depth study of how the Holy Spirit will speak through the born again believer please see chapter 31, of these Bible studies, titled: "Our Spokesman The Holy Spirit."
+9-10 … The Synagogue of the Freedmen were not able to successfully find fault or contend with what the Holy Spirit spoke through Stephen.

-11-12 They stirred up the people to come against Stephen and have him arrested for blasphemy.
+11-12 … They stirred up the people to come against Stephen to have him arrested for blasphemy.

 Doesn't this whole incident with Stephen, the members of the Synagogue of the Freedmen and the ruling council of Judaism remind us of what Jesus said to His disciples just before He sent them out to preach and teach about the Kingdom of God?
 To refresh our memories let us read from,